"Her writing is revolutionary"

 “lisa luxx is phenomenal.
 A poet of guts and heart, she is alive with fire and truth."

 - Salena Godden

-Lisa Luxx is a queer writer, performer, essayist and activist of British Syrian heritage.
+lisa luxx is a queer writer, performer, essayist and activist of British and Syrian heritage.
 She writes for freedoms, for healing, to mobilise and to inquire.

-Luxx is winner of the Outspoken Prize of Performance Poetry 2018, and was shortlisted for both Peace Poetry Prize 2016 and Sabotuer Awards Best Spoken Word Performer 2017.
-She was also nominated for the Arts Foundation Fellowship in Poetry.
+luxx is winner of the Outspoken Prize of Performance Poetry 2018.
 She regularly headlines literary events internationally including shows at Royal Albert Hall, Latitude Festival and Station Beirut.
-She's done readings for Burberry, Selfridges and her local Women's Centre.
-Her poetry has been broadcast across channels including BBC Radio 4, VICE TV and ITV.
-She was named one of the top 4 queer poets by Diva magazine.
+She's done readings for Burberry, and regularly works with her local Women's Centre.
+Her poetry has been broadcast across platforms including Channel 4, BBC Radio 4, VICE TV and ITV.

 Founder of The Sisterhood Salon, a feminist literary gathering in Beirut.
-She authored an essay on the Economy of Sisterhood for Saqi Books anthology Smashing It, and continues to develop theories around sisterhood.
+She authored an essay on the Economy of Sisterhood for Saqi Books anthology Smashing It, and continues to develop theories around sisterhood as an act of resistance.
 Her work is also concerned with displacement, adoption, mixed heritage existence and the lesbian experience.